 Along with conflicting practices of legislating recreational use, it’s still not entirely clear what constitutes appropriate medical marijuana use, at least in Connecticut.
 “I’m not advocating whether marijuana is medicinal or not,” Maddox said, “but I will tell you … we’ve got some real room for interpretation here.”

-“I thought it was really interesting,” parent Gaby Beecher, of New Canaan, said of the talk.
+“I thought it was really interesting,” parent Gaby Beecher, of Hawthorne, NY, said of the talk.
 “I think this is a really timely topic.
 I’ll be interested to see how the state goes.
 “We’re not in a great fiscal condition,” she said, “and I think there’s a lot of temptation there.